SarfrazAHd/simpleRepos/Docker/Docker Basics.md

+# Docker Engine

-Docker Engine 	 	:      Docker client and server communicate  to each other  Using   REST Api   and this  whole  system known  as 				Docker engine or docker daemon as well.
+Docker client and server communicate  to each other  Using   REST Api   and this  whole  system known  as 				Docker engine or docker daemon as well.

+# DockerFiles

-DockerFiles    	 	:      Docker  files are basic instruction written in text foramt to creat an image
+Docker  files are basic instruction written in text foramt to creat an image

+# Docker Image

-Docker Image	  	:      Docker image  are templates come in use to create Docker container
+Docker image  are templates come in use to create Docker container

+# Docker repository

-Docker repository	:      Where the docker all   docker images place.
+Where the docker all   docker images place.

+# Docker Container
-Docker Container	:      Docker container are set of executabale package that contain all library and dependency for a particular

-	  		      application to running efficiently in different-different  environmenet.
+Docker container are set of executabale package that contain all library and dependency for a particular application to running efficiently in different-different  environmenet.

-	            	       and this is also known as, - Docker containers are running instance of docker image
+And this is also known as, - Docker containers are running instance of docker image

+# Docker Compose

-Docker Compose 		:       Docker-compose is a tool for defininng and running multi containe docker application.
+Docker-compose is a tool for defininng and running multi containe docker application.

+# Docker volume

-Docker volume		:       Docker  voulme  preferred   as  mechanism  to  persist data  generated  and used by a container.
+Docker  voulme  preferred   as  mechanism  to  persist data  generated  and used by a container.

+# Docker Swarm

-Docker Swarm 	 	:      Docker swarm is a , clustering and scheduling tool  for docker container.
+Docker swarm is a , clustering and scheduling tool  for docker container.

-Downloading docker in ubuntu
+# Downloading docker in ubuntu

-  step1  :    Updtae your system first
+ # step1  :    Updtae your system first

             >> sudo apt-get update

-   step2 :   Install docker by typing these commands -
+  # step2 :   Install docker by typing these commands -

             >> apt install docker.io

-   step3 :  After this Command check the download done or not
+  # step3 :  After this Command check the download done or not

             >> ubuntu@ip-172-31-42-184:~$ docker --version